laios42/Quantum-Computing/README.md

 * all the above instructions act on one qubit except CNOT gate (it acts on two qubits).
 These instructions act like gates in classical computers, but these are not physically etched on the chip, these are instructions that you apply on these probabilities.

-Entanglement - when two sub-atomic particles are described by one wave function.
+* Entanglement - when two sub-atomic particles are described by one wave function.

-Coherence time - it is the time that the quantum information lasts.
+* Coherence time - it is the time that the quantum information lasts.
 And that matters because it determines how many different operations can be performed before the quantum information is lost.

--------My reason for learning Quantum Computing-
-It is intellectually interesting, its completely outside my intuitive thinking, like fundamentally how a Quantum Computer can out perform a Classical Computer.
+**-------My reason for learning Quantum Computing------** It is intellectually interesting.
+It is completely outside my intuitive thinking, like fundamentally how a Quantum Computer can out-perform a Classical Computer.

--------Quantum Circuits and Algorithms implementation on IBM Quantum Cloud